jaredtumiel/fastpages/_posts/2020-10-14-spinning-up-in-ai.md

 Entropy, Free Energy, non-equilibrium steady states - these ideas are front and centre in the FEP literature and all come from stat-mech.
 If you were going to spend your time learning about only one area of physics to really have a good basis in the FEP, this is probably the one you'd pick.

-- [Statistical Mechanics in The Theoretical Minimum](http://theoreticalminimum.com/courses/statistical-mechanics/2013/spring) by Leonard Susskind [lecture course]
+- [Statistical Mechanics in The Theoretical Minimum](http://theoreticalminimum.com/courses/statistical-mechanics/2013/spring) by Leonard Susskind [lecture videos]
   - Leonard Susskind is a hero to me.
 I've heard more than one person say that they did multiple stat-mech courses and the derivation of the partition function was never as magically clear as Susskind's.
 If you've never done any stat-mech, this is a good place to start!
 - [Statistical Mechanics: A Set of Lectures](https://www.amazon.com/Statistical-Mechanics-Lectures-Frontiers-Physics/dp/0201360764) by Richard Feynman [textbook]
   - The Feynman Lectures on Physics are rightly famous for their explanatory clarity, but less well-known are his lectures on statistical mechanics!
 Worth reading just because it's Feynman!